Henry14all/Mr.Music/README.md

 **Disclaimer: all API interfaces for downloading Mr. Music software are from the Internet, and I cannot guarantee its stability.
 I only provide interface call and download!
-This program is only for learning communication API calling technology and multi-threaded download, please do not use for commercial purposes!
-Please remove it completely from your computer within 24 hours after downloading!**
+This program is only for learning communication API calling technology and multi thread download, please do not use for commercial purposes!
+If you have any related legal issues, please contact me (plus group contact) or the interface author!
+Please completely and completely delete all files of this program from any media (including but not limited to the files you share) within 24 hours after downloading!
+If you do not delete it within 24 hours, please bear the legal problems caused by this!
+Thank you~**

 Powered by [fanyi.baidu.com](fanyi.baidu.com)